orsonteodoro/oiledmachine-overlay/README.md

 *media/mozjpeg - dependency for caesiumctl

-*net-misc/facy - Command line Facebook client.
+*www-misc/facy - Command line Facebook client.
 Update with missing facebook API calls.
 Used CasperJS and PhantomJS to fill in the missing API calls.
-This ebuild add enhancemences such as command line video support, youtube support, and use of color emojis.
+This ebuild add enhancemences such as command line video support, YouTube support, and use of color emojis, better handling of shared Spotify playlists.

 TODO (NOT COMMITED):